easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_READINESS_GAP_ANALYSIS.md

 ## Executive Summary

-Q-IDE is functionally complete and ready for MVP deployment.
+Top Dog is functionally complete and ready for MVP deployment.
 The remaining 20% is **infrastructure, deployment, and monitoring** - not core features.
 This document maps the exact gaps and provides an actionable roadmap to production.

 ### Current State ✅
 - ✅ **Backend**: Fully functional with FastAPI, OAuth, LLM integration